flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

 ## Programming Language Artifact Ecosystems

-In order to become proficient at a language, you need to know much more than just its syntax in semantics.
+In order to become proficient at a language, you need to know much more than just its syntax and semantics.
 You need to familiarize yourself with the entire programming language ecosystem, which is comprised of everything you need in order to build working software in that language.
 It can be broken down into at least the following